mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 starport administrator is the de facto ruler of the planet.

-The Imisaa naval base is a prestigious assignment, one traditionally given to the heir to the Duke of Tobia or another favoured noble.
+The Imisaa naval base is a prestigious assignment, one traditionally given to the heir to the Duke of Tobia or another favored noble.
 In addition to providing escorts for trade convoys leaving for the Hierate, Imisaa base maintains a squadron of Jump-6 couriers on standby at all times, ready to jump for Tobia and alert the duke